eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
 These are:

-1. ISO/IEC 18013-5 defines an attribute schema, data format and proof mechanisms for mDL-s, which can be used also with other attribute schemas, see \[ISO/IEC 18013-5\].
+1. ISO/IEC 18013-5 defines an attribute schema, data format and proof mechanisms for mDL-s, which can be used also with other attribute schemas, see [ISO/IEC 18013-5].

-2. SD-JWT-based Verifiable Credentials (SD-JWT VC) defines a proof mechanism similar to \[ISO/IEC 18013-5\], but for a different data format, see \[SD-JWT VC\].
+2. SD-JWT-based Verifiable Credentials (SD-JWT VC) defines a proof mechanism similar to [ISO/IEC 18013-5], but for a different data format, see [SD-JWT VC].

-3. W3C Verifiable Credentials Data Model v1.1 \[W3C VC DM v1.1\] defines a generic attribute schema agnostic to data formats and proof mechanisms, while v 2.0 introduces requirements on format and recommendations on proof mechanisms, see \[W3C VC DM v2.0\].
+3. W3C Verifiable Credentials Data Model v1.1 [W3C VC DM v1.1] defines a generic attribute schema agnostic to data formats and proof mechanisms, while v 2.0 introduces requirements on format and recommendations on proof mechanisms, see [W3C VC DM v2.0].

-\[Topic 12\] presents the current and foreseen status of these technical specifications and states the requirements regarding support for these specifications by attestations.
+[Topic 12] presents the current and foreseen status of these technical specifications and states the requirements regarding support for these specifications by attestations.

 ### 5.3 Attestation Rulebooks

 This document specifies the concept of an Attestation Rulebook.
 For each type of attestation, such as a PID, an mDL, a diploma, or an e-prescription, an Attestation Rulebook specifies the attribute schema, data format and proof mechanisms of that attestation, and, when required, the trust mechanisms for authentication and authorisation.
 Each attestation has an attestation type and namespace(s) it uses.
 The namespace(s) used by an attestation define the identifier, syntax, and semantics of all attributes that can be part of that attestation.

-An Attestation Rulebook also makes some choices regarding the protocol(s) for presentation that must be supported by the relevant attestations. \[Topic 12\] contains the requirements for Attestation Rulebooks.
+An Attestation Rulebook also makes some choices regarding the protocol(s) for presentation that must be supported by the relevant attestations.
+[Topic 12] contains the requirements for Attestation Rulebooks.

 Attestation Rulebooks are defined by different organisations:

-- Some rulebooks already have been defined by the European Commission, in consultation with the eIDAS Expert Group.
+- Some Rulebooks already have been defined by the European Commission, in consultation with the eIDAS Expert Group.
 This concerns the PID Rulebook and the mDL Rulebook.
 These can be found in [Annex 3](#annex-3).

-- The rulebook for an attestation intended to be used across organisations and/or across borders can be defined by an organisation in which, insofar possible, all stakeholders are represented.
+- The Rulebook for an attestation intended to be used across organisations and/or across borders can be defined by an organisation in which, insofar possible, all stakeholders are represented.
 This will prevent multiple attestation rulebooks being defined for the same type of attestation, for example, diplomas.
 It will also prevent unnecessary differences in the syntax and semantics between similar attestations.
 The decision on which organisation will be responsible for a given attestation rulebook is out of scope for this document.
-As explained in \[Topic 12\], it is possible that an individual attestation provider needs to include attributes in an attestation that have not been specified in the relevant sectoral or EU-wide namespace.
-An example of this are attributes that only have a meaning within the Member State in which the attestation provider resides.
-To allow such domestic attributes, an attestation provider can define a custom namespace to specify attributes that are specific to this provider and are not included in the EU-wide or sectoral namespace.
+As explained in [Topic 12], it is possible that an individual Attestation Provider needs to include attributes in an attestation that have not been specified in the relevant sectoral or EU-wide namespace.
+An example of this are attributes that only have a meaning within the Member State in which the Attestation Provider resides.
+To allow such domestic attributes, an Attestation Provider can define a custom namespace to specify attributes that are specific to this Provider and are not included in the EU-wide or sectoral namespace.

-- The rulebook for an attestation intended to be used only within an organisation, will be defined by that organisation.
+- The Rulebook for an attestation intended to be used only within an organisation, will be defined by that organisation.

 ### 5.4 Catalogues